deejaygraham/How-to-be-Psychic/outline.md

 suggesting areas to look at to find the cause of a bug in the software is a useful but still not supernatural skill but that's a whole other talk probably.

-What I want to talk about this morning is Evolutionary Design, a technique or set of techniques that have been around since the early days of XP in the early 2000s?
+Actually this is about Evolutionary Design, a technique or set of techniques that have been around since the early days of XP in the early 2000s?
 This, for me, has been the biggest shift in my development as a software person and has meant that I spend much less time stressing about making perfect decisions and am much more productive as a result.